Deep Signature FBSDE Algorithm: Numerical results

-In this section, we implement our algorithm to a wide range of applications including European call option, lookback option under Black-Scholes model, European call option under Heston model, a high dimensional example, and a nonlinear example.
-In summary, our $\sig$/$\LS$-FBSDE method has the following advantages over other numerical methods in the current literature \footnote{The desktop we used in this study is equipped with an i7-8700 CPU and a RTX 2080Ti GPU.
-For all the examples in this paper, we generated in total of $\hat{N}=100,000$ paths for the forward processes. $1,000$ paths were used to test, and the rest were used to train the neural network.}: \begin{enumerate} \item Our algorithm is capable to find a more accurate solution to the FBSDE. \item Our algorithm is capable to approximate the true solution efficiently in terms of time. \item Our algorithm is capable to handle high frequency data in a long time duration.
-The results are accurate and computation times are efficient. \item Our algorithm is capable to handle high dimensional and non-linear scenarios. \end{enumerate}
+In this section, we implement our algorithm to a wide range of applications including European call option, lookback option under Black-Scholes model, European call option under Heston model, and a high dimensional example etc. \footnote{The code could be found in the following URL link: \url{ https://github.com/zhaoyu-zhang/Sig-logSig-FBSDE}.
+The desktop we used in this study is equipped with an i7-8700 CPU and a RTX 2080Ti GPU.
+For all the examples in this paper, we generated in total of $\hat{N}=100,000$ paths for the forward processes. $1,000$ paths were used to test, and the rest were used to train the neural network.}.
+In summary, our $\sig$/$\LS$-FBSDE method has the following advantages over other numerical methods in the current literature: \begin{enumerate} \item Our algorithm is capable to find a more accurate solution to the FBSDE. \item Our algorithm is capable to approximate the true solution efficiently in terms of computation time. \item Our algorithm is capable to handle high frequency data in a long time duration.
+The results are accurate and computation times are efficient. \item Our algorithm is capable to handle high dimensional and non-linear scenarios. \end{enumerate} Throughout this section, we denote $(\Omega, \cF, (\cF_t)_{t \geq 0}, \hP)$ as the filtered probability space and denote $\hQ$ as the risk neutral measure.